-Pre-nursing students in the College of Arts and Science may either (1) complete the three-year bachelor's program offered by the College of Arts and Science and apply for admission to the School of Nursing upon completion of the degree or (2) complete 72 hours of prerequisite courses and apply for admission to the School of Nursing for their junior or senior year.
-Under either option, students must satisfy admission requirements for this highly selective graduate program.
-Upon admission to the School of Nursing, the student is required to complete six semesters

-(two calendar years) of full-time study to earn the M.S.N.
+Pre-nursing students in the College of Arts and Science may either (a) complete the three-year bachelor's program offered by the College and apply for admission to the School of Nursing upon completion of the degree or (b) complete 72 hours of prerequisite courses and apply for admission to the School of Nursing for either their junior or their senior year.
+Under either option, students must satisfy admission requirements for the M.S.N. program.
+Upon admission to the School of Nursing, the student will complete six semesters (two calendar years) of full-time study to earn the M.S.N.

 Students selecting the three-year program are referred to the appropriate section of the Undergraduate Catalog for details of the program.
-These students must complete the degree requirements in the College and satisfy prerequisite courses for admission to the School of Nursing.
-A sample curriculum plan for a major in psychology and completion of prenursing courses is outlined below, but students are not limited in their choice of major.
-They must, however, plan their program of studies carefully with their advisers in both the College of Arts and Science and the School of Nursing.
+These students must complete the degree requirements in the College as well as prerequisite courses for admission to the School of Nursing.
+A sample curriculum plan for a major in psychology and completion of pre-nursing courses is outlined below, but students are not limited in their choice of major.
+They must, however, plan their program of studies carefully with their advisers in both the College of Arts and Science and the School of

+Nursing.

-Sample Curriculum Plan (Arts and Science) Three Year B.S.
+Sample Curriculum (Arts and Science), Three-Year B.S.
 Program with Major in Psychology and Completion of Pre-Nursing Courses